NGEET/fates-docs/docs/source/fates_tech_note.rst

 the Campbell model (Campbell 1974) as an alternatives to describe the PV curves.

-In this study, we use the Van Genuchten model because of two advantages:
+The Van Genuchten model has two advantages:
 1) it is simple, with only three parameters needed for both curves, and
 2) it is mechanistically based, with both the P-V curve and vulnerability curve derived from a pipe model thus are connected through